- Budapest, Hungary

 He has served IEEE in many capacities, including: Founding President of the Sensors Council; president of the Ultrasonics, Ferroelectrics, and Frequency Control Society (UFFC-S); Division Director; Vice President of Technical Activities; journal associate editor, senior editor and guest editor of special issues; conference general and technical program chair; IEEE Investment Committee member; standards coordinating committee chair, and, in 2009, as IEEE President and CEO.
 He has written a first-hand history of how he became VP of IEEE Technical Activities

 He remained active in IEEE after his term as president ended.
 He was elected VP, Publications, of both the Sensors Council and of the UFFC-S; served on the MGA Nominations and Appointments Committee; on the Conferences Publications Committee; as General Co-Chair of IEEE SENSORS 2012; and in other positions.
 In 2012, the UFFC-S AdCom elected him to be an AdCom Member Emeritus, for life.
+Similarly, the Sensors Council AdCom elected him to be a Life AdCom Member in 2018.
+Also in 2018, a joint meeting of TAB and PSPB elected him to be the 2019-2020 Chair of IEEE Products and Services Committee.

 In 1988, he was elected Fellow of the IEEE "for contributions to the technology of quartz crystals for precision frequency control and timing."